 If you live in a part of the world that experiences heavy snowfall during the winter season then you should probably read this article.
 Snow chains are a worthwhile investment and could save you from being stranded on the side of the road or even from a potentially life-threatening situation.
 This article will discuss the benefits of 4-wheel drive vehicles in the snow as well as the various snow chain types applicable for certain 4WD tire sizes.

 Do 4 wheel drive trucks need snow chains?
-Yes 4-wheel drives will require snow chain tires if the snow requirement stipulates that.
+Yes, 4-wheel drives will require snow chain tires if the snow requirement stipulates that.
 If you have snow tread tires on all 4 wheels you will not be required to fit snow chains unless the conditions are bad enough.
-In places like California and Lake Tahoe where the road safety requirement reaches level 3 then it means snow tires and a 4-wheel drive vehicle are not sufficient and snow chains or other applicable traction devices needs to be fitted to all vehicles including 4-wheel drives.
+In places like California and Lake Tahoe where the road safety requirement reaches level 3 then it means snow tires and a 4-wheel drive vehicle are not sufficient and snow chains or other applicable traction devices need to be fitted to all vehicles including 4-wheel drives.

 So now we know, depending on the requirement level for road safety in your area, even a 4 wheel drive will need to fit snow chains if driving conditions get bad enough that not even snow tires on all 4 wheels will suffice.
 Next, we will look at the different types of tire chain patterns and which one is most applicable for each application.
 Later we look at a few examples of the recommended snow chains for a few popular 4-wheel drive vehicles and tire sizes.